 Given these problems and the movie’s slow pace, plus some foul language, MOVIEGUIDE® recommends three stars for SEVEN POUNDS and a caution for older children.

+SEVEN POUNDS stars Will Smith as Ben Thomas, an IRS agent suffering terrible remorse because a momentarily lapse while driving accidentally caused the deaths of seven people, including the woman he loves.
+Ben investigates delinquent taxpayers.
+He is trying to find out if they are good enough to deserve a break.
+One of the taxpayers is Emily, a beautiful woman in need of a heart transplant, played by Rosario Dawson.
+Emily notices Ben’s pain.
+She tries to get Ben to open up to her, but he resists.
+Eventually, however, Ben’s defenses break down, and a tenuous romance starts to build.
 Though bittersweet, SEVEN POUNDS is a redemptive, inspiring, life affirming story.
 It has some redemptive moments alluding to Jesus Christ, forgiveness and sacrifice.
 The mystery surrounding Ben is gripping, but slow to develop.
 There are also some moral and theological problems.
 For example, Ben lies, and there is a scene of implied sex.
 Also, Ben is looking for “good” people to help, whereas Jesus Christ, in his sacrifice on the Cross, died for all mankind, both His friends and His enemies.
 These problems require caution for media-wise moviegoers, especially older children.